andrew/ultimate-awesome/README.md

 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome-pdf](https://github.com/abhi18av/awesome-pdf) - List of tools for dealing with the wonderful PDF format.
 - [awesome-haxeflixel](https://github.com/And-0/awesome-haxeflixel) - Awesome resources for game development using HaxeFlixel.
-- [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
 - [awesome-recruit-engineer-careers](https://github.com/hotchemi/awesome-recruit-engineer-careers) - リクルートグループのエンジニア採用情報.
 - [awesome-graph-self-supervised-learning-based-recommendation](https://github.com/juyongjiang/awesome-graph-self-supervised-learning-based-recommendation) - A curated list of awesome graph & self-supervised-learning-based recommendation.